 Living in Belgium is a popular choice for many expats.
 It is a relatively small but densely populated country with an estimated population of just over 10 million people.
-The country consists of three separate and almost autonomous regions each of which have different languages;
+The country consists of three separate and almost autonomous regions, each of which has different languages;

-- Flanders is situated in the North of the country and is the location of the majority of Belgium’s industrial resources.
+- Flanders is situated in the North of the country and is the majority of Belgium’s industrial resources.
 People here predominantly speak Dutch/Flemish.
 Approximately 58% of the population resides here.

-- Wallonia is the southern French-speaking region of the country and approximately 11% of the countries inhabitants can be found here.
+- Wallonia is the country’s southern French-speaking region, and approximately 11% of the countries inhabitants can be found here.

-- Brussels, the capital and home of the European Union, is official recognized as bilingual.
+- Brussels, the capital and home of the European Union, is officially recognized as bilingual.

-Belgium is rich in history as evidenced by beautiful buildings and works of art.
-It is also famed for its cuisine and many expats enjoy sampling the chocolate, waffles and delicious moules frites.
-A perfect accompa niment to these delicacies is Belgium beer with literally hundreds of different types being available throughout Belgium’s major cities.
+Belgium is rich in history, as evidenced by beautiful buildings and works of art.
+It is also famed for its cuisine, and many expats enjoy sampling the chocolate, waffles, and delicious Moules Frites.
+A perfect accompaniment to these delicacies is Belgium beer, with literally hundreds of different types available throughout Belgium’s major cities.

 Belgium as an expatriate destination

-The high standards of living in Belgium coupled with excellent health care, education and public facilities have made Belgium a popular destination for expats.
+The high living standards in Belgium, coupled with excellent health care, education, and public facilities, have made Belgium a popular destination for expats.
 The community of expats living in Belgium is currently estimated at approximately 750,000, almost a tenth of the population.

-Belgium does experience difficulties with illegal immigrants and for this reason immigration laws have been tightened in recent years.
-EU citizens are able to enter and reside in the country without any difficulties but non-EU citizens may face significant challenges basing themselves here as an expatriate.
+Belgium does experience difficulties with illegal immigrants, and for this reason, immigration laws have been tightened in recent years.
+EU citizens can enter and reside in the country without any difficulties, but non-EU citizens may face significant challenges basing themselves here as an expatriate.